MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/formula-columns.md

 - Base currency columns aren't supported in the formula column expressions because they're system fields used for reporting purpose.
 If you want a similar result, you can use a currency column type along with an exchange rate column combination as `CurrencyField_Base = (CurrencyField / ExchangeRate)`.
 - You can't use formula columns with these column data types:
   - Whole number
-  - Choice and choices
+  - Choices
   - Currency
-- Hard coded literal value typed in formula bar must be within the accepted minimum and maximum value range.
+- A hard coded literal value entered in the formula bar must be within the accepted minimum and maximum value range.
 - The `Now` function can be used with formula columns. `Now()` has user local behavior and `UTCNow()` has time zone independent behavior.
 - You can set the precision property for decimal columns.